theneilharris/thunderbird-easy-meeting-opener/README.md

 2. **Open the Meeting Link**:
    - Right-click on the calendar event
+   - The "Open Meeting Link" menu item will be enabled if a meeting link is found
    - Select "Open Meeting Link" from the context menu
    - The meeting link will open in your default browser

-3. **If No Link is Found**:
-   - You'll see a message "No meeting link found in this event"
-   - This means either:
+3. **Smart Menu Behavior**:
+   - The "Open Meeting Link" menu item is automatically enabled/disabled
-     - The event doesn't contain a meeting link
+   - Enabled: When the right-clicked event contains a supported meeting link
-     - The meeting link format isn't supported
+   - Disabled: When no meeting link is found
-     - The event isn't a meeting
+   - If you try to open a disabled link, you'll see a message explaining why

 ## Tips

-- Make sure to click directly on the calendar event, not the empty space around it
-- The event must be selected for the context menu option to work
+- The menu item is automatically enabled/disabled based on the right-clicked event
+- You can right-click any event to check if it has a meeting link
 - Links must be in the event description to be detected
 - If a meeting has multiple links, the Teams link will be preferred over Meet
+- Works in all calendar views (day, week, month, multiweek)

 ## Installation